One-Year Visiting Students:

 The course is designed to enable visiting students to acquire a basic command of the Modern Irish language.
 Though the course is non-intensive, provision can also be made for use by the students of the Language Centre's laboratory as an auto-tutor facility.

-Contact hours p/w: 2 x 1 hour classes
+- Contact hours: 2 x 1 hour classes per week (evenings)

 - Module code: IRU55001 (MT) / IRU55002 (HT)